-Thank you for choosing San Luis Sports Therapy for your physical therapy needs.
+Thank you for choosing Avid Physical Therapy for your physical therapy needs.
 We have put together some information to help you prepare for your first visit.

 - Please wear or bring comfortable, loose fitting clothing that will allow the therapist to expose the affected regions of the body.
 Exercise wear such as sweats, t-shirts, and shorts are recommended.

 - Please plan to be in our facility for 60-90 minutes for your first appointment.
 Your therapist can tell you how long each follow-up appointment will be, usually 60 minutes.

 Please arrive 10 minutes before your scheduled appointment time if you will be completing the new client paperwork in the office.
 For your convenience, we also have this paperwork on line if you would like to complete it ahead of time.
 Additionally, please bring the following items to your first visit: